russell-laros/russell-laros/README.md

 # About Me
 Aloha!
-My name is Russell, and I'm a boat captain in Hawaii by day and a coder data dude by night.
+My name is Russell, and I'm a Data Analyst/Boat Captain.
 When I'm not busy driving boats or scuba diving, I enjoy sharpening my programming skills and immersing myself in the fascinating world of data science/analytics.
 I believe in the power of data to uncover insights and drive decision-making, and I enjoy using my skills to solve real-world problems.

 ## Education
+* Master of Science in Applied Business Analytics: Boston University
 * Bachelor of Science in Computer Science and Business: Lehigh University
-* Master of Science in Applied Business Analytics: Boston University

 ## Skills
-* Programming languages: Python, R, Java, JavaScript, SQL
+* Programming languages: Python, R, Java, SQL
 * Data analysis and visualization: pandas, NumPy, Matplotlib, Seaborn, ggplot2, Tableau
 * Machine learning: scikit-learn, TensorFlow, Keras, PyTorch
 * Time series analysis: statsmodels, fbprophet, ARIMA, LSTM